NordicHPC/nordichpc.github.io/index.md

 friends.
 Most of us are somewhere between application experts or sysadmins of clusters, those who are the front line of supporting research and deal with all of the daily mess.
-We have a special focuses on usability and reimagining HPC for the modern age, loose collaboration of development, and networking within users and staff.
+We have a special focus on usability and reimagining HPC for the modern age.

 This explicitly includes those providing newer types of systems which allow different types of access (more usable, for example) to